pcasaes/hexoids/README.md

     Right now there is no lag compensation on the client.
     Users behind high latency connections would have a poor experience.

-* Move to more robust client side framework like [Godot](https://godotengine.org/).

-    [Phaser](https://phaser.io/) is a great way to get started and prototyping quickly.
-But from a scalability stand point there's only so far you can go running the client on a single threaded browser engine.

-* Replace WebSockets with a combination of TCP an UDP sockets.
+* Replace WebSockets with a combination of TCP and UDP sockets.

    TCP connections are expensive, WebSockets even more so.
-High frequency events like player and bolt movements would be better served over a UDP socket.
+High frequency events like player movements would be better served over a UDP socket.

 * Add persistence